spacecatpixel/lokidocs/docs/Lokinet/Guides/PublicTestingGuide.md

 3. [Joining a lokinet IRC chat anonymously](../Guides/LokinetIRC.md) - Start chatting with the community on Lokinet.

 4. [Hosting a SNApp](../../Lokinet/Guides/HostingSNApps.md) - How to host a SNApp on Lokinet.

+5. [Route through an Exit Node](../../Lokinet/Guides/RouteThroughExitNode.md) - How to route your traffic data through a Lokinet Exit Node.

 ### 1. Lokinet Installation